OOPA2018/syllabus/README.md

 * This must **not be** your first programming course.
 You should have done at least one semester of programming (using Matlab or R to draw some graphs doesn’t count).

 * This course is demanding as:
-  * you need to know computational mathematics (nonlinear solvers, numerical integration, Monte-Carlo, finite difference PDE solvers, optimization), it is **assumed** that you know mostof this from your undergraduate studies
+  * you need to know computational mathematics (nonlinear solvers, numerical integration, Monte-Carlo, finite difference PDE solvers, optimization), it is **assumed** that you know most of this from your undergraduate studies
   * you need to know or like mathematical finance & derivative pricing
   * you need to learn a new programming language – C#
   * you will need to a lot of time to work through the assignments